mikempx/grafana-as-code/readme.md

 ### Step 5 - Login as yourself to describe what is available to Administrators

-Log in as yourself in Grafana.com OR login as ian.ally@example.com/Grafana123!
+Log in as yourself in Grafana.com OR login as `ian.ally@example.com` (Grafana123!)

-When we open the menu, you can see we have access to it all.
-I am going to focus, however, on the alerting component.
+When we open the menu, you can see we have access to all features and data sources.

+* First, let's go back to the Finance dashboard.
+You see in the `Web Site Latency by Data Center (ms)` graph that there are 3 signals now.
+Since we have administrative privileges, `Label Based Access Controls` are not in play anymore.

-First, if I go to Alert rules, I can not only see the Alert rules for Finance and Marketing, I can also see a folder for Billing Alerts.
+* Next, if I go to Alert rules, I can not only see the Alert rules for Finance and Marketing, I can also see a folder for Billing Alerts.
 If I open that up, I can see that 3 of the 4 alerts are paused at the moment.
-Let's change that via code in a bit..

-Also, if you stay on this page and filter our alerts on Contact point, you can see that all of our alert rules are linked to the new Contact Point.
+* Also, if you stay on this page and filter our alerts on Contact point, you can see that all of our alert rules are linked to the new Contact Point.

-Finally, I can click on Alerting at the top and go to Notification policies, and you can see the entire logic tree that we've implemented as code.
+* Finally, I can click on Alerting at the top and go to Notification policies, and you can see the entire logic tree that we've implemented as code.

-So pretty powerful stuff.
-Any questions before we continue?

 ### Step 6 - Make code changes, reapply, and see the power of "o11y as code"

 We have 2 changes to make in our demo here.

-The first is that we need to "unpause" those billing alerts; and the second is that I forgot that Marketing needed access to the Kubernetes application.
+(1) The first is that we need to "unpause" those billing alerts; and (2) the second is that I forgot that Marketing needed access to the Kubernetes application.
 So let's go make those changes.

-Open up alerts_billing.tf and search for `is_paused = true`.
+Open up `alerts_billing.tf` and search for **is_paused = true**.
 Change at least one of the 4 entries to false.

-Open up userrbac.tf.
+**OPTIONAL:** Open up `userrbac.tf`.
 Describe that we have two custom roles in this file.
 The top half is tied to the Finance team, but the bottom is tied to the Marketing team.
 In the file, the K8s app is properly defined, but the bottom - where we apply the role to the Marketing team is commented out.
-Uncomment those 5 lines AND increment the version number of the grafana_role for additional_apps by 1.
+Uncomment those 5 lines AND *increment the version number* of the grafana_role for additional_apps by 1.

 Re-run `terraform apply`